-Outbound content compliance segment expected to hit $2 billion by 2009
+Outbound content compliance segment is expected to hit $2 billion by 2009.

 A shift in information security practices — companies are moving from firewalls that keep external intruders out to systems that keep proprietary data in — has created a small but growing market for federal agencies and information technology providers.